 Buddy’s a well-known town bad boy.
 He works at the “Raging Motors” garage and always looked dirty and unkempt.
 Baller guesses that Friday nights he spends his pay check at the seedy local pub.
 That’s where Baller will start his search.
-He’s there, already well into the beer and mouthing off about “dem bitches who’s shit don’t stink that think they’re better than me…” they were.
-Street cleaners were better than this living piece of excrement.
+He’s there, already well into the beer and mouthing off about “dem bitches who’s shit don’t stink that think they’re better than me…” They were.
+Con men were better than this living piece of excrement.

-The longer Baller watched him the more convinced he was too stupid and cowardly to have pulled this off.
+The longer Baller watched him the more convinced he was that this – this idiot was too stupid and cowardly to have pulled this off.
 He waited patiently for him to drink his fill, this guy could put it away.
 Finally having enough he staggered out of the bar, the bartender was sad to see him go.
 He was a good patron.

 Outside Buddy went round the back of the pub and proceeded to piss against the side wall.
 Baller was disgusted, there were toilets inside – why?

-Baller grabs him from behind causing him to pee all over his shoes.
+Baller grabbed him from behind causing him to pee all over his shoes.

 “What the…” Baller twists his dirty collar into his throat to get him to shut up.
 Buddy does, his wide eyes red from drinking but he knows when not to make a scene.